A software interface that provides instant control of Eos parameters

 Foreword

-- TwisterEos is an interface designed primarily for my own use which I am making available here.
-Although it seems to work great for most users, it is neither developed nor tested with the specifications of a commercial application.
+- TwisterEos is an open-share interface designed primarily for my own use.
+Although it seems to work great for most users, it is not tested with the specifications of a commercial application (on multiple OSs for example).
 Please use it knowningly and take note of the limitations and known bugs at the bottom of this page.

 - TwisterEos requires very little configuration and learning.
 As this documentation is meant to be as explanatory as possible, it may seem the opposite.